Compare VoIP System Quotes

 What is cellular & how does it work?

-Cellular technology is the backbone of communication, using a network of interconnected towers (cells) to transmit signals to and from a mobile device.
+Cellular technology is the most basic way of communication, which uses a network of interconnected towers (cells) to transmit signals to and from your mobile devices.
 Each cell covers a specific geographic area.
-This ensures continuous connectivity as you move.

-When you place a call, your phone communicates with the nearest cell tower, which routes the call through a complex network of towers and services to its destination.
+When you place a call, your phone gets connected with the nearest cell tower in its area, after which the call gets routed through a sequence of network of towers and services to reach its final destination.

 What Is Cellular